 Colonial Penn allows you to purchase up to 15 units of coverage, with each unit costing $9.95.

-This is how Colonial Penn can get expensive: You must buy multiple coverage units for $9.95 each to get reasonably covered.
+This is how Colonial Penn can get expensive: You have to buy many units to get reasonably covered.

 Plans like Colonial Penn’s $9.95 plan are informally referred to as “burial insurance” (also called “funeral insurance” or “final expense insurance”).
 Let’s look at why this is the case.